cprakashagr/hog-svm-tf/README.md

 this will generate more sample data for training.
 2. `feature_engineering` - It generates the hog descriptors and save the data to be used for training.
 3. `linear_svm` - It is a generic linear SVM implementation.
 It uses the training data generated in last step and creates a tensorflow model.
+After creating a tensorflow model, save the model.
+4. `eval_image.py` - It evalutaes a folder of image according to the tensorflow checkpoint.

 **Usage**
 -